Asmit-Sethy/House-Price-Predictor/README.md

 # 🏠 House Price Predictor

-This project predicts house prices in Hyderabad using machine learning models like KNN, Random Forest, and Gradient Boosting.
+This project predicts house prices using machine learning models like KNN, Random Forest, and Gradient Boosting.
 It involves preprocessing, dimensionality reduction, and an ensemble approach for better accuracy.

 ---